bernardphh/500px-APIless/README.md

 - Not all exceptions are handled, especially with Selenium’s find_element… methods
 - For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes too long to my liking.
+- In the slideshow, the vertical scrollbar is not always hidden
 - TODO:
    - Handling more exceptions
    - Optimizing for better performance